|

 Speaking parts for 16 kids, but room for many extras.
 The stage size will determine that.
 We have designed the stage for one ship or two ships and optional ending that may make your experience more user friendly.

+We recently updated the script.
+The DVD will not match the script exactly.
 Cast: 16 speaking parts mixed Main characters are: Captain Goodspeed and Captain Sin Bad.
 Running time: 45 minutes.
 Rehearsals can be secured in one week Christmas Eve at Mountain Creek Train Station NEW!
 Now in Spanish

 Christmas Eve at Mountain Creek Train Station A Christmas Comedy Being Snowed In Has Never Been So Much Fun!
 A Wintry Mix of Comedy, Song, Dowel Rods and Scripture A medium length play that any size of church can perform and everyone will enjoy.
 It takes place in a small train station on Christmas Eve and everyone in the station is anxious to get home for Christmas.
 The scene opens with adults, children and teens at the train station vying for a ticket to get on the small train that leads home.
 However, limited tickets and a building snow storm complicate matters.
 The teens are heading home from a ski trip.
 The children, who are orphans and their chaperon are at the train station to take the train home because their bus is broke down.
 The play tells the story of Christmas in a very unique way.
 Even though it’s a modern day setting, there is a couple on their way to Bethlehem, a baby is born, Gabriel shows up, the shepherds arrive and yes, even the kings make a last minute appearance.
 Your audience will be captivated from beginning to end through a good mix of comedy, song, scripture and dowel rod.
 (The dowel rod song is, "Oh, Holy Night".
 You can find it on Volume 2 DVD on the dowel rod page.)
 Cast: This play makes room for children, teenagers and adults to be involved without it being a stressful, long, drawn-out rehearsal time period.
 Most rehearsals can be done in one week before the performance weekend.